 The Path to Power

-With underground service, the service lines between the utility transformer and the house are known as the service lateral, and the service entrance conductors often travel up to the service panel rather than down from the roof.
-The service lateral cables must be protected in the ground by conduit until they reach a depth of 4 feet.
 At this point, they often make the horizontal run to the house without conduit.
 This is why you must always "Call Before You Dig;" that is, call the 8-1-1 hotline to have all utility lines marked before you dig anywhere on your property.
-Trust me, you don't want to hit a 200-amp electrical cable with a shovel.
+You don't want to hit a 200-amp electrical cable with a shovel.
 If you do damage something, you'll have to likely pay a fine and the repair costs, if you survive the encounter.

 Meter and Service Panel Connections